 The “voice” of the annual USDF National Symposium and editor of the symposium tapes each year from 1992 to 2002.
 Many of these two dozen programs are still occasionally shown on RFD-TV.
 Scripted, edited, and narrated the first “On the Levels” video set for AHSA/USDF in 1995.
 His articles on dressage have appeared in the USDF magazine Connections and in Dressage Today.

 Served on the Dressage Foundation’s screening committee for Hopkins Grant and Lindgren Grant applications.

 Named in 2003 at its Thirtieth Annual Convention, as one of the USDF’s 20 most influential members in the organization’s history.

-Author of Dressage Unscrambled, released by Half Halt Press in October of 2009 and now distributed by Horse and Rider Books.com, a division of Trafalgar Square Press.
+Author of DRESSAGE Unscrambled, released by Half Halt Press in October of 2009 and now available directly from Bill at firstname.lastname@example.org

 Bill suggests that certain books, movies, and websites will round out your dressage education and help you grok your lessons.